igor-primo/igor-primo.github.io/pt/posts/2024-12-04-quick-persistence-for-kubernetes-testing.markdown

 </code>
 </pre>

-<p>…we catch these little worms preparing some trouble.</p>
+...we catch these little worms preparing some trouble.

-<p>These are the PVCs where the data the containers in the pod use.
-In fact, we
-can verify this a little further by running an incantation like…</p>
+These are the PVCs where the data the containers in the pod use.
+In fact, we can verify this a little further by running an incantation like...

 <pre>
 <code>
 % docker exec -it 9b4 sh -c 'apt update -y && apt install -y file && find /var/local-path-provisioner/ -type f -exec file '{}' \;'